This format will automatically release each module of your course on a weekly basis.

 This work flow is used to automatically create users on the WordPress membership site and give access to the appropriate content when a customer signs up for your course.

-1. Create a Welcome Sequence
+1. Create a Release Workflow

 3. Assign Access Tag

-Add an action after the starting condition.
+Add a step after the starting trigger.

-Select the Access tag for the course.
+Choose “Apply a tag” as the action and select the Access tag for the course.

 6. Create content release sequence for course module